3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Mestalla

-Valencia is a football-mad city, and as I’m football mad, I had to include the home ground of Valencia’s football team on the list.
+Valencia is a football-mad city, and as I’m football-mad, I had to include the home ground of Valencia’s football team on the list.

 If you’re not a football fan, it may be worth swapping this for something else further down the list.
 However, if you are a fan, I recommend you visit the Mestalla.

-It’s not too far from the city centre, and the tour of the ground is well worth doing.
+It’s not too far from the city center, and the tour of the ground is well worth doing.
 You also get a free pen at the end of the tour, which is a nice bonus!

 It costs around €10 and you will learn about the history of the club and the important role it plays in Valencia society.